-These are the best monitor light bars in 2020
+Light up your monitor with these monitor light bars

-Best Monitor Light Bars Android Central 2020
+Best monitor light bars Android Central 2021

-The best monitor light bars are a perfect way to brighten up the monitor in your workspace for easier reading without having to boost the brightness of the screen itself, which can be taxing on your eyes.
-They usually don't take up much, or any, additional space on your desk.
-We've done the research to identify and rank the best monitor light bars for your home office or workspace.
+The best monitor light bars can brighten your workspace for easier reading without boosting the screen's brightness, which can be taxing on your eyes.
+They also come in handy during video calls by providing the proper lighting when you're in a dark setting.
+Light bars usually don't take up much, or any, additional space on your desk and don't cost a lot.
+And this is especially important if you're using an external monitor, keyboard, and mouse with a computer, like a Chromebook, and thus have minimal desk space.
+As you work toward enhancing your home office with items that help increase productivity and better organize the space, we've researched to find the best monitor light bars for your home workspace.

 - Best for customization: LOFTER Screen Bar Light

-- Adjustable angles: Baseus Screen Light Bar
+- Directed light: Baseus Screen Light Bar

 - Brand recognition: BenQ ScreenBar